 What is a watershed and why are they important?

 The Choccolocco Creek Watershed is located in East Alabama between Birmingham and Atlanta, and is one of the largest tributaries in the Coosa River drainage system.
 Spanning four counties (Cleburne, Calhoun, Talladega, and Clay), the watershed covers more than 246,000 acres and drains approximately 376 square miles of land.
 The headwaters originate in the Talladega National Forest at the foothills of the Appalachian Mountains and the creek flows southwesterly to its point of confluence with Lake Logan Martin.

 The general land use of the Choccolocco Watershed area consists of forest, row crop, pasture, and urban lands.
 Forestland and row crop are by far the most predominant lands that drain into Choccolocco Creek, however over one third of urban land drains directly into Choccolocco Creek.

 The Choccolocco Creek Watershed area includes a system of seven dams and reservoirs that were created to reduce the effects of flooding and conserve water for beneficial public uses.
 This system of dams and reservoirs has been credited with boosting sustained economic and agricultural development within the downstream flood zone, their original construction in the 1960’s and 1970’s.
-These reservoisrs also provide many recreational bedftits to the Choccolocco Creek Watershed area.
+These reservoirs also provide many recreational benefits to the Choccolocco Creek Watershed area.
 The dams require a yearly visual inspection and five-year operations and maintenance inspections and surveys.

 Watersheds are simply areas of land, therefore you take care of your watershed by being a good steward of the land resources.
 You can also participate in cleanup days and other Choccolocco Creek Watershed events by visiting our events page!